 All types of businesses are switching to solar energy to reduce operating expenses and to capture tax benefits, thereby boosting cash flow to help the bottom line.

 Large and small businesses are choosing to power part or all of their electrical needs with solar energy.
-Corporate giants lead the way. with Apple, Amazon, Walmart, Target, and Google comprising the top five in solar capacity.
-The Solar Energy Industries Association’s most recent annual Solar Means Business survey reports more than 8,300 megawatts (MW) of installed solar capacity across 38,000 projects in 43 states, representing more than 70% of all installed U.S. commercial solar capacity.
+Corporate giants lead the way with Meta, Amazon, Apple, Walmart and Microsoft comprising the top five commercial solar users in America.

-Like these major corporations, smaller businesses — many of them “mom & pop’s” — also know a great investment when they see one and increasingly are installing solar energy to take control of their energy costs and improve their bottom lines, as well as to implement an environmental strategy that their customers, community members, and other stakeholders admire.
+Like the major corporations noted above, smaller businesses — many of them “mom & pop’s” — also know a great investment when they see one.
+Smaller companies are turning to solar energy as never before to take control of their energy costs and to improve their bottom lines, as well as to implement an environmental strategy that customers and other stakeholders have come to expect.

-Businesses throughout Long Island are making the switch — everything from vineyards to laundromats, from healthcare providers to auto collision shops, and everything in between.
+Businesses throughout Long Island are making the switch — everything from vineyards to laundromats, from manufacturers to auto collision shops, and everything in between.

 Solar is a big money-saver!
 But don’t take our word for it — ask your accountant or financial advisor.

 Ask if the tax credits and accelerated depreciation that a commercial PV* system offers, and the free electricity generated, make sense for your business.

 Ask if the opportunity to save hundreds of thousands of dollars in electricity costs makes sense for your organization.

 We bet that he/she will tell you that “solar energy is a no-brainer!”
 (That’s a direct quote from a small business owner’s accountant for whom we installed a 20 kW system.)

 * A solar-electric system is also called a photovoltaic system (PV for short); “photo” means light and “voltaic” means electricity.